The ABC’s of Ms. Hayward’s Class: Helpful Hints for a Successful School Year

 Communication – Communication between home and school is essential for a successful school year.
 We will keep you informed of classroom events and activities, as well as your child’s progress.
 In return, we ask that you keep us informed of things at home that may have an effect on your child’s performance in school.
 Examples include if someone moves in/out of the home, if a parent or other family member gets deployed, or if there is a new sibling on the way.
 Please let us know of these or other situations.

 Dress Code – WECC has no official dress code.
 However, students need to wear clothing that allows comfortable and safe participation in class activities.
 Sneakers are preferred to enable safe playing.
 Your child also needs to be able to handle his/her clothing independently to use the bathroom.
 Items such as belts, suspenders, overalls, etc. are often difficult for children to manage on their own.
+Masks are required for children daily as well!

 Email – This is the best way to reach me during the day.
 I check email frequently throughout the day and can read/respond with minimal interruption of class activities.
 My email address is email@example.com.
 You can also click here for a contact form!